 Rose de Mai: rose absolute made from the centifolia rose.

-Sandalwood: an oil extracted from the heartwood of the Sandal tree, originally found in India.
-One of the oldest known perfumery ingredients, the powdered wood is also used to make incense.
-Indian sandalwood is now endangered, so many modern perfumes use Australian sandalwood or synthetic substitutes.
+Sandalwood: an oil extracted from the heartwood of the Sandal tree (genus Santalum), originally found in India.
+Sandalwood has been used in perfumery since ancient times, and the powdered wood is also traditionally used to make incense and cosmetics.
+Indian sandalwood is now a protected species, so many modern perfumes use Australian sandalwood or synthetic substitutes.

 Sillage: the trail of scent left behind by a perfume.
 Fragrances with minimal sillage are often said to "stay close to the skin".